 IUI vs. IVF: Comparing the procedures, risks, benefits, costs, and success

 IUI or IVF?
-Now that is a good question.
-One of the first things people should do when exploring fertility treatment options is to compare intrauterine inseminations (IUI) and in vitro fertilization (IVF) as they are two of the most common and effective fertility treatments.
-But how do you know if IUI or IVF is the right treatment option for you?
+That’s a big question.
+When exploring fertility treatment, one of the first steps is to compare intrauterine insemination (IUI) and in vitro fertilization (IVF).
+These are two of the most common and effective assisted reproductive technologies (ART).
+But how do you know which is right for you?

 IUI vs. IVF: The Fast Facts